 Ferrets are susceptible to Microsporum canis and Trichophyton mentagrophytes infection, although clinical signs of disease are rare.
-Transmission is by direct contact or fomites and is often associated with overcrowding and exposure to cats.
+Transmission is by direct contact or via fomites and is often associated with overcrowding and exposure to cats.
 Infection is more common in kits and young ferrets and is often seasonal and self-limiting.
+Diagnosis and treatment follow similar guidelines as described for ringworm Dermatophytosis in Dogs and Cats Dermatophytosis (ringworm) is typically a superficial skin infection.
+It affects a wide range of animals, and several of the causative fungi also cause zoonotic infections.
+In otherwise healthy... read more in dogs and cats.
 A pyogranulomatous dermatitis and fungal pododermatitis has been associated with Microsporum nanum.
 Other fungal diseases in ferrets include cryptococcal meningitis and blastomycosis causing granulomatous meningoencephalitis.
 Fungal pneumonia Fungal Pneumonia in Animals Fungal infections occur more commonly in dogs than cats and even less frequently in large animals.
 Clinical signs include chronic cough, acute respiratory distress, and lethargy.
 Diagnosis can... read more is uncommon in ferrets but can be caused by Blastomyces dermatitidis and Coccidioides immitis in endemic areas.
 Cryptococcosis from Cryptococcus bacillisporus and C neoformans var grubii has been diagnosed in ferrets.
 Signs include pneumonia, pleuritis, rhinitis, and regional lymph node enlargement.

-Ear mites are the most common ectoparasite in ferrets and are caused by Otodectes cynotis.
-The same ear mite is found in dogs and cats, and it can be passed between species.
-Diagnosis and treatment are as for dogs and cats (see Otitis Externa).
+Ear mite infection is the most common ectoparasitic disease in ferrets and is caused by Otodectes cynotis.
+The same ear mite Otodectic Mange: Sarcoptes scabiei.
+Sarcoptes scabiei var canis infestation is a highly contagious disease of dogs found worldwide.
+The mites are fairly host specific, but animals (including... read more is found in dogs and cats, and it can be passed between species.
+Diagnosis is by otoscopy Otitis Externa , as for dogs and cats.
+Treatment is also similar as for dogs and cats, and several of the available drugs are registered for use in ferrets.
 Fleas are also common in ferrets and can be transmitted between ferrets and other household pets.
-Diagnosis is by visualization, and treatment is the same as for dogs and cats (see Fleas and Flea Allergy Dermatitis).
-Many of the long-acting topical treatments, such as fipronil, last longer in ferrets because of the increased sebum in the coat.
+Diagnosis is by visualization, and treatment is the same as for dogs and cats Fleas and Flea Allergy Dermatitis .
+Many of the long-acting topical treatments, such as fipronil, last longer in ferrets because of increased sebum concentration in the coat.
 Mange Overview of Mange Mange is a contagious disease characterized by crusty or scaly skin, pruritus, and alopecia.
-Mange is a general term for cutaneous acariasis and is the result of infestation with one of several... read more in ferrets is caused by Sarcoptes scabiei and can be seen as a generalized dermatitis or can be limited to the feet, toes, and pads in a pedal form unique to ferrets.
+Mange is a general term for cutaneous acariasis and is the result of infestation with one of several... read more in ferrets is caused by Sarcoptes scabiei and can manifest as generalized dermatitis or can be limited to the feet (pedal form), specifically affecting the toes and foot pads, unique to ferrets.

-Heartworm disease, caused by Dirofilaria immitis, can be found in ferrets, especially if given outdoor access in endemic areas.
+Heartworm Heartworm Disease disease, caused by Dirofilaria immitis, can affect ferrets, especially if given outdoor access in endemic areas.
 Disease can be caused by even a single worm.
 Clinical signs include lethargy, coughing, dyspnea, and ascites.
 Ferrets are typically infected with a very small number of worms (1–20), making diagnosis difficult.
 Echocardiography is warranted, because the parasites often obstruct blood flow and cause right-side heart failure.
 Echocardiography may also be helpful in identification of the worms in the right ventricle, pulmonary arteries, and vena cavae.
 Peripheral microfilaremia is uncommon in ferrets; therefore, antigen testing is more beneficial.
-Treatment using longterm antithrombotic drugs and adulticides can be done but may cause problems.
-Low-dose ivermectin (0.05 mg/kg, SC, monthly until clinical signs and microfilaremia resolve) is the current recommended treatment (see Heartworm Disease).
+Long term treatment with antithrombotic drugs and adulticides can be initiated but may have adverse effects.
+Selamectin (18 mg/kg, topically) is currently the recommended mode of prevention in endemic areas.